junjihashimoto/haskell-test-sandbox/test-sandbox-compose/README.md

 Test-Sandbox-Compose makes development environments for multi-servers using Test-Sandbox.
-Each server is defined in test-sandbox-compose.yml.
+Each server is defined in test-sandbox-compose.yml. test-sandbox-compose.yml provides following functions.

+* Mustache template for accessing each resource
+* Before/After-bash-script for server-setup
+* Tempolary file, directory and TCP-Port which test-sandbox provides

-It is inspired by Docker Compose.
+This project is inspired by Docker Compose(Fig).

 ## Getting started